b12io/orchestra/docs/source/bots.rst

 StaffBot
 *********

-``StaffBot`` provides a simple way to ask a group of Workers if they would like to work on a particular ``Task``.
+``StaffBot`` provides a simple way to ask a group of workers if they would like to work on a particular ``Task``.
 The goal is reduce the human load when finding a ``Worker`` for  a ``Task``. ``StaffBot`` allows a user to interact with Orchestra via `Slack`_ or can be configured to automatically find workers for a ``Task`` when it is available by setting up an `Assignment Policy`_.

-``StaffBot`` works by reaching out to qualified workers and offering them the ``Task`` to work on.
-Workers can then accept or reject the task and starting working on it.
+``StaffBot`` works by reaching out to qualified workers and offering them a ``Task`` to work on.
+Workers can then either accept or reject the task and start working on it.

 Slack